- Optimal CPU And GPU Temperature.

 Solution: Unfortunately, there is not much you can do to fix the issue.
 There is a bit of money involved in the solution.
 Investing in a good air-conditioner can decrease the surrounding temperature quite a bit.

-Problem: Another area where most people don’t look often is the thermal paste using in CPU and GPU.
+Problem: Another area where most people don’t look often is the thermal paste used in CPU and GPU.
 Over time the thermal paste loses its efficiency and causes temperature increase.
 It’s not only for CPU but also for GPU.

 Solution: The solution is pretty simple.
-Clean the pre-applied thermal paste with Isopropyl Alcohol and applying a new one.
+Clean the pre-applied thermal paste with Isopropyl Alcohol and apply a new one.
 You should change your thermal paste every 6 months.
 Here is a video guide to properly apply thermal paste.

-Problem: Overclocking is something that most peoples and gamers don’t do often.
+Problem: Overclocking is something that most people and gamers don’t do often.
 However, it has its own advantages and disadvantages.
 You can overclock both your CPU and GPU.
 If you overclock, it indeed increases your CPU and GPU temperatures.
 If you wanna have the advantages that overclocking gives you, learn about CPU overclocking and GPU overclocking.